-Walking is a great way to help improve your overall health.
-Not just for your physical health it also your mental health.
+Walking is a great way to help improve your overall health; not just for your physical health but also your mental health.
 It can also contribute to reducing your risk of having a stroke.

 Some of walking benefits are: